Johnny Majors: Playing career

 Majors played high school football for the Huntland Hornets of Franklin County, Tennessee.
 They won the state championship in 1951.
 Majors' father, Shirley Majors, was the head coach at Huntland from 1949 to 1957 and then head coach at The University of the South, Sewanee, from 1957 to 1977.
 Majors also played alongside his brother, Joe, at Huntland.
 Another brother, Bobby, also played at Tennessee and professionally for the Cleveland Browns.
+Billy played at Tennessee as well and professionally for the Buffalo Bills.
 In all, Majors had four brothers, who all played football.
 Johnny was the oldest.

 A triple-threat tailback at the University of Tennessee, one of the last schools to use the single-wing rather than some version of the T formation, Majors was an All-American and runner-up for the Heisman Trophy in 1956.
 Majors lost the Heisman Trophy to Paul Hornung, who starred for Notre Dame, which had a losing record (2–8).
 To date, this is the only time the Heisman Trophy has been awarded to a player on a losing team.
 Many fans of college football believe that Hornung won the Heisman because he played for the storied Notre Dame program, despite the team having a losing record.

 He played for the Montreal Alouettes of the CFL in 1957 and then became an assistant coach at several schools.

 Coaching career

 Iowa State

 Majors was the 24th head football coach for the Iowa State University Cyclones located in Ames, Iowa and he held that position for five seasons, from 1968 until 1972.
 His career coaching record at Iowa State was 24–30–1.
 During his time at Iowa State he guided the Cyclones to their first ever bowl games in 1971 and 1972.
-Majors ranks tied for 8th at Iowa State in total wins and 19th in win percentage.
+Majors ranks tied for 9th at Iowa State in total wins and 13th in win percentage.

-Pittsburgh
+Pittsburgh (first stint)

 After Iowa State, Majors found his greatest success as coach of the University of Pittsburgh Panthers in 1973.
 In Pittsburgh, he recruited such greats as Heisman Trophy winner Tony Dorsett and Matt Cavanaugh, among others.
 The Panthers finished undefeated and won the national title in 1976, after which Majors went back to Tennessee, his alma mater.
 Majors also received National Coach of the Year honors for that season.